 Let’s take a look at each of these places as opportunities and try to understand how they work.

-The home feed on its mobile app shows two tabs – Browse (for all pin formats including pin images, videos, and Idea pins) and the Pinterest Watch tab (only for video pins and Idea pins).
+The home feed on its mobile app shows two tabs – Browse (for all pin formats including pin images and video pins) and the Pinterest Watch tab (only for video pins)

 You could compare it with Facebook’s feed because what is shown is based on a combination of your interests, people and boards you follow, pins you saved earlier, your search history, etc.

 By taking all these factors into consideration, the algorithm is trying to guess which content you will enjoy the most and for which pins you will come back to the platform again and again.

 These days, home feed doesn’t simply show your the “fresh” pins first.
 Pins are prioritized by “best first” – and best are different for each user, like I said, depending on the user’s behavior on the platform.